ossf/great-mfa-project/security-rationale.md

 summary metrics.
 GitHub will learn the GitHub accounts of those who use the validation codes, but GitHub will only share totals back to the OpenSSF.
-We this it's reasonable that someone who is willing to create an account on GitHub and use GitHub to manage their code is also willing to trust GitHub.
+We think it's reasonable that someone who is willing to create an account on GitHub and use GitHub to manage their code is also willing to trust GitHub.